Local Ice Rinks in the Copper Country

 The Calumet Colosseum, was built in 1913

 and is still in use as a ice rink today.
-The Colosseum is the second
+The Colosseum is the OLDEST

-oldest operating indoor rink still in use in the World!
-The oldest, the
+operating indoor rink still in use in the WORLD! **

 The Colosseum was constructed with "8 massive [metal] arches" and